Cofounder vs Polsia

 Cofounder

-Founder-in-the-loop: review agent work, approve direction, and keep visibility into what each department is doing.
+Founder-in-the-loop.
+Review work, approve direction, and keep visibility into every department.

 Polsia